mjfrigaard/sharing-your-work/manuscript/00intro.md

 ## Our goal for anyone reading this book

-We want to show you how to 1) take something neat you found on the internet, 2) figure out what went into making it, and 3) see if you can reproduce the result.
+We want to show you how to 1) take something neat you found on the Internet, 2) figure out what went into making it, and 3) see if you can reproduce the result.

 We plan to include enough information to get you up and running and at the same time, not overwhelm you.
 If you've already Googled "Getting started in data science," you know there are a *ton* of resources.
 Figuring out where to start can feel like trying to get a drink of water from a fire hose.